DBPL2020/dbpl2020.github.io/call_for_papers.md

 redirect_from: "/cfp"
 ---

+## DBPL is cancelled for this year, and will hopefully be held in 2021.

 ## Call for Papers

-The **18th International Symposium on Database Programming Languages (DBPL 2020)** will be held in conjunction with VLDB 2020 on September 4th, 2020 in Tokyo, Japan.
+~~The **18th International Symposium on Database Programming Languages (DBPL 2020)** will be held in conjunction with VLDB 2020 on September 4th, 2020 in Tokyo, Japan.~~

 For over 30 years, DBPL has established itself as the principal venue for publishing and discussing new ideas at the intersection of broadly